 Healthy collaboration: Why partnerships are the heart of healthcare innovation

-Global Director, Global Healthcare Solutions, Google Cloud
+Global Director of Healthcare Strategy & Solutions, Google Cloud

 The moment for healthcare's transformation has arrived.
 To succeed, it can no longer be a siloed or solo endeavor.